-3 tips that may help make the most of telehealth
+3 tips to consider that may help make the most of telehealth

 When a health issue arises, it can be difficult to find the time or energy to schedule an in-person appointment or drive to your nearest medical facility, especially when you’re not feeling well.

-Connecting with a doctor virtually, in the comfort of your home, may help you access care faster, while helping you save time and money.
+Connecting with a doctor virtually, in the comfort of your home, may help you access care more conveniently, while helping you save time and money.

 1. Identify available resources